oraichain/orai/oraivisor/README.md

 Please note that `$DAEMON_HOME/oraivisor` just stores the _binaries_ and associated _program code_.
 The `oraivisor` binary can be stored in any typical location (eg `/usr/local/bin`).
-The actual blockchain program will store it's data under their default data directory (e.g. `$HOME/.oraid`) which is independent of the `$DAEMON_HOME`.
-You can choose to set `$DAEMON_HOME` to the actual binary's home directory and then end up with a configuation like the following, but this is left as a choice to the system admininstrator for best directory layout:
+The actual blockchain program will store its data under their default data directory (e.g. `$HOME/.oraid`) which is independent of the `$DAEMON_HOME`.
+You can choose to set `$DAEMON_HOME` to the actual binary's home directory and then end up with a configuration like the following, but this is left as a choice to the system administrator for best directory layout:

 ```bash